-Often women want to know when it is safe to have sex again after birth, and women who have had a c-section might assume they can resume sex right away.
+Often women want to know when it is safe to have sex again after birth; some women who have had a c-section might assume they can resume their previous sexual life right away.

 When you decide to have sex again after birth really depends on how you feel, but most maternity care providers recommend new mothers wait until at least 6 weeks after birth before having sex again.

 This includes women who have given birth via c-section.